LEMUBIT/RxJava_Samples/README.md

 # RxJava_Samples
-Sample codes of RxJava Operations, implementing it's different features in a self explanatory way.
+Sample codes of RxJava Operations, implementing its different features in a self-explanatory way.
 It can serve as a fast reference to RxJava features.
-You will see the desciption of the particular operation at the top of the each Class which can help you better understand the code.
-Each Java class displays a different RxJava example using a simple code snippet such as the example below demonstrating RxJava `Materialize()` operation.
+You will see the description of the particular operation at the top of each Class which can help you better understand the code.
+Each Java class displays a different RxJava example using a simple code snippet such as the example below demonstrating RxJava Materialize() operation.

 ```java
    Observable.just(1, 2, 3).materialize().subscribe(